Ledbury and Gloucester Railway

-The Ledbury and Gloucester Railway, (also known as the Daffodil Line), was a railway line in Herefordshire and Gloucestershire, England, running between Ledbury and Gloucester.
+The Ledbury and Gloucester Railway (also known as the Daffodil Line), was a railway line in Herefordshire and Gloucestershire, England, running between Ledbury and Gloucester.
 It opened in 1885 and closed in 1964.

 History

 Most of the line followed the route of the southern section of the Herefordshire and Gloucestershire Canal, which was inaugurated in 1798.

 Construction and opening

 After a period of financial struggle, the canal was leased to the Great Western Railway (GWR) in 1863.
-Conversion to a railway began in 1881 The railway was built by two companies: the Newent Railway and the Ross and Ledbury Railway.
+Conversion to a railway began in 1881 The railway was built by two companies: the Newent Railway and the Ross and Ledbury Railway, both having received authorisation to build in the same year, by the Newent Railway Act 1873 (36 & 37 Vict. c. ccxxvii) and the Ross and Ledbury Railway Act 1873 (36 & 37 Vict. c. ccii) respectively.
 Colonel F. H. Rich inspected the line in July 1885, and it officially opened on 27 July.
 The GWR operated the railway, eventually merging with both smaller companies via the Great Western Railway Act 1892 (55 & 56 Vict. c. ccxxxiii).

 Closure

 The line closed to passenger traffic in 1959, with the Dymock to Gloucester section remaining open to goods traffic until 1964.